 3. Reduces Unemployment

 Unemployment is a serious issue in this country.
 And there is only one way to tackle that: create jobs.
 Entrepreneurs do exactly that.
 They create jobs and help in an overall uptrend in the economic growth of the country.
+Many start-ups also employ fresh talent reducing job hassles for immediate graduates.
+The internship programs nurture skills and make better professionals overtime.
 While the productivity increases, so does the GDP.
 And believe it or not, unemployment is correlated to criminal activities.
 That is, the lesser the crime, the lesser the unemployment.

 Startups look for talent and skill-set, which is sometimes absent in larger companies, who tend to focus more on the years of experience.
 Not to forget, they provide a lot of career opportunities and you can easily work across departments and verticals.
 Startups help you understand the work across different teams and help you move to different teams, in case you feel.
 More career opportunities, more regional growth and employment!